HoogsterInc/AtomsPast_Documents/Rules.md

   five cards in hand
 - Spell Actions: The Player decides to perform any of the following three Actions in any order

   -- Place a Spell.
-Place a Spell into your casting zone and place dice representing it's AcTi[link] level
+Place a Spell into your Casting Zone and place dice representing it's AcTi[link] level

   -- Downtick Spells.
 The Player makes a Skill 3 roll with four dice (S3/D4 [see how dice work])